eye-lift-eyelid-surgery-blepharoplasty-eye-bag-removal-tatler-4

 The Consultation

-The first stage of your blepharoplasty treatment journey will be a consultation with one of our expert surgeons.
+The first stage of your upper blepharoplasty treatment journey will be a consultation with one of our expert surgeons.

 Your surgeon will then discuss: